dart-lang/webdev/webdev/README.md

                                   Option + D).
 This also enables
                                   --launch-in-chrome.

+    --[no-]injected-client        Whether or not to inject the client.js script in web apps.
+This is required for all debugging related features, but may interact
+                                  poorly with proxy servers or other
+                                  environments.
+                                  (defaults to on)

 Advanced:
     --chrome-debug-port           Specify which port the Chrome debugger is listening on.
 If used with launch-in-chrome